Chalarangelo/30-seconds-of-csharp/snippets/All.md

 tags: array,lambda,overload,intermediate
 ---

-Returns `True` if the provided predicate function returns `True` for all elements in a collection, `False` otherwise.
+Returns `true` if the provided predicate function returns `true` for all elements in a collection, `false` otherwise.

-Use `Array.TrueForAll()` to test if all elements in the collection return `True` based on the predicate function, `match`.
+Use `Array.TrueForAll()` to test if all elements in the collection return `true` based on the predicate function, `match`.
 Omit the predicate function, `match`, to use the overload that checks if each value is different from `null` by default.

 ```csharp